 If you do pursue litigation, there are two important rules that you need to know:

-First is the shared fault rule in West Virginia, also known as modified comparative negligence.
+- Shared fault rule in West Virginia, also known as modified comparative negligence.
 Under this rule, a party who contributes to an accident and suffers injuries can still seek recovery from the other party so long as the injured party’s degree of fault was not greater than 50%.
-If the injured party did contribute to the accident, then their recoverable damages award will be reduced in proportion to their degree of fault.
+If the injured party contributed to the accident, their recoverable damages award will be reduced in proportion to their degree of fault.

-The second rule is the statute of limitations, which governs the amount of time you have to file a lawsuit.
+- Statute of limitations.
+This governs the amount of time you have to file a West Virginia car accident lawsuit.
 Per state law, adults have two years from the date of their accident to bring forth a lawsuit for damages.
-If you wait longer than two years to file a suit, you will most likely have your case thrown out in court.
+If you wait longer than two years to file a suit, your case will most likely be thrown out in court.
 There are other deadlines for those under the age of 18, but you need advice from an attorney to make that determination.

-What Should You Do After A Car Accident In West Virginia?
+What Should You Do After A Car Wreck?

 Constructing a bulletproof case for your car accident involves many moving parts, all of which our team will oversee on your behalf.

-The more evidence you can obtain at the scene of the accident that proves someone else was at fault, the stronger your case will be.
-If you are able, take photos from different angles showing how the collision occurred, and if you happen to have a dashboard camera, be sure to capture and save any video of the crash.
+The more evidence you can obtain at the accident scene that proves someone else was at fault, the stronger your case will be.
+If you can, take photos from different angles showing how the collision occurred.
+If you have a dashboard camera, be sure to capture and save any video of the crash.

-If you sustained injuries from the crash, you need to establish a causal connection between the two by seeing a medical professional as soon as you can.
-Even if you do not feel hurt or you think your injuries are minor, get medical attention anyway, because the full extent of some injuries is not felt until several days or longer after the accident.
+If you sustained injuries from the car crash, you need to establish a causal connection between the two by seeing a medical professional as soon as possible.
+Even if you do not feel hurt or think your injuries are minor, get medical attention anyway because the full extent of some injuries is not felt until several days or longer after the accident.
 If you delay seeking treatment, not only will you put your health at risk, but you could also give the insurance company a reason to doubt whether your injuries were caused by the accident at all.

 You need to be very careful what you say to others about the accident.
-Never apologize or in any way admit fault for the crash, and do not provide any recorded statement to the insurance company for the other side.
-They do not need you to go on the record, and the only reason they would request this is so they can use your words against you later on.
-If they ask for a recorded statement, tell them you would like to speak to your lawyer first.
+Never apologize or in any way admit fault for the car crash, and do not provide any recorded statement to the insurance company for the other side.
+They do not need you to go on the record, and they would only request this so they can use your words against you later on.
+If they ask for a recorded statement, tell them you want to speak to your lawyer first.

-If your injuries are minor and the circumstances of the accident are fairly straightforward, then you might be OK to deal with the insurance company on your own.
-But, if you sustained moderate to severe injuries and/or there are other complications, such as a question over who was at fault, then you should not only retain an attorney, but do so right away.
+If your injuries are minor and the circumstances of the accident are fairly straightforward, then you might be ok to deal with the insurance company on your own.
+But, if you sustained moderate to severe injuries and/or there are other complications, such as a question over who was at fault, then you should not only retain a West Virginia car accident lawyer but do so right away.

 The Masters Law Firm, L.C., Team Is Here To Help

-At The Masters Law Firm, L.C., our experienced car accident lawyers understand that being involved in an accident can be a traumatic experience, especially if you suffered severe injuries.
+At The Masters Law Firm, L.C., our experienced team understands that being involved in an accident can be a traumatic experience, especially if you suffered severe injuries.
 If you have been injured and need help navigating the claims process, we can help.
-We offer free consultations and always work on a contingency fee basis.
-To learn more about how we can help you, please call our law firm directly at 304-371-7894.
-You may also visit our Charleston office in person or fill out our online form to send us an email.
+We offer free consultations and always work on a contingency fee basis, which means you don’t pay anything unless we win or settle the case.
+To learn more about how we can help you, please call our law firm directly at 304-342-3106 or fill out our online form to send us an email.